1 John 4:11 - Beloved, if God so loved us, we also ought to love one another.

 And for those who are contemplating marriage—and the start of a family—my prayer is for these couples to know lasting love, patterned after Christ's love for the sinner.
 This is the first step for every man and woman who want their home to be a place where God is revered and everyone else is loved and cherished.

-THE PRAYER: Heavenly Father, come fill our hearts and our homes with Your Holy Spirit.
+WE PRAY: Heavenly Father, come fill our hearts and our homes with Your Holy Spirit.
 Amen.

 From "The Christian Home Is Heavenly," a sermon excerpt from Rev. Dr. Armin Oldsen, former Speaker of The Lutheran Hour